Got an attention seeking child ? Here’s some tips and they may NOT be what you think !

 Posted by: Sue Atkins

-This is just a taster of what I am covering in Chapter 9 which is all about getting your little darlings to behave easily, you can download my comprehensive MP3 and ideas book called The Secrets to Well Behaved Kids or come on my next Workshop in September where you can work personally with me.
+This is just a taster of what I cover in Chapter 9 which is all about getting your little darlings to behave easily, also you can download my comprehensive MP3 which bursting with my tips, techniques and practical suggestions to help you The Secrets to Well Behaved Kids

 “All of us are driven by the same six human needs.